Blueberry sauce

 Blueberry sauce is a sauce prepared using blueberries as a primary ingredient.
 It is typically prepared as a reduction, and can be used as a dessert sauce or savory sauce depending on the preparation.
 It can also be used in the preparation of the blueberry Martini.

 Preparation

 Fresh or frozen blueberries, and sometimes wild blueberries are used.
-It may be prepared to have a smooth or chunky texture.
+The sauce may be prepared to have a smooth or chunky texture.
 Straining the sauce using a sieve to remove particulate matter creates a smooth texture.
 It can be preserved by freezing for later use.
 There are sweet and savory versions of the sauce.

 Savory

 Savory blueberry sauces can be prepared without a sweetener, or with a small amount of sweetener, and additional ingredients used can include cider vinegar, chicken broth, lemon juice, salt, pepper and corn starch.
 The sauce is used to top various savory dishes such as roasted pork, chicken, lamb and duck.
 It is sometimes served on the side, rather than atop dishes.